Chief Animal Officer

 Mentee and Mentor

 Our names are Bandit and Buddy, two 7-year-old Springerdoodles ready to keep you on your toes every moment of the day.
 We came from the same litter of pups and have been together since day one.
-Although you can often find us twinning, we couldn’t be more different in personalities.
+Although you can often find us twinning, we couldn’t be more different in our personalities.

 Buddy: “I’m the shy one.
 I always listen to my mom and follow her everywhere she goes.
 When she walks to the kitchen, I walk to the kitchen.
 When she goes to the restroom, I sit outside, waiting to see her again.
 I’m considered the A+ student at home, especially compared to Bandit.
 I’ve learned the more you listen, the more treats and head pats you get.
 Mom tells me I have to lead by example and hope that my brother will follow suit.
 I love him, but he never listens!”